 Watch your language

 No, I don’t just mean the obvious here.
 Something that should always be front-of-mind is how quickly you’re speaking to your students and whether or not you’re making yourself clear with understandable word choices.
-Speaking slower than we would with native English speakers is almost always essential in the classroom setting, and especially so with beginner learning groups.
+Speaking slower than we would with fluent English speakers is almost always essential in the classroom setting, and especially so with beginner learning groups.
 Although you might initially feel like you’re belittling your students, they will appreciate your efforts—believe me.

 Depending on the language level of your classroom, word choice is also something to consider.
 Are you overusing slang, regional variations, phrasal verbs, or are you just speaking over your students’ heads?
-Remember that a lot of your students will be first absorbing the material in English and then often translating internally into their native language, while also considering how you might next respond.
+Remember that a lot of your students will be first absorbing the material in English and then often translating internally into their first language, while also considering how you might next respond.
 That’s a lot of work!

 Check frequently for understanding

 Simply asking your students if they have questions after introducing a new concept won’t be enough, because shy students won’t speak up and in some cultures, students will fear coming across as either rude or unintelligent.
 Instead, you should look for other opportunities to check in to make sure that your students have understood and will be able to activate what they’ve learned when they leave your classroom.
 There are a number of ways that you could do this, but including follow-up examples, pairing students together and having them ask their partner a comprehension question and vice versa, or introducing a quick game at the end of a class will help you know who has understood the new concepts and who needs more support.

 With these new check-ins, students might also begin to question more deeply whether they’ve actually grasped new material, and be more honest with themselves about their language development.
 This helps everyone in the long run!

 Visuals are a must